Speech Communication 212 Test-Out

 - You can increase your chances of passing the outline and speech assignments by carefully reviewing the explanation on the attached pages and by studying textbook tips and examples.
 Make sure you meet all the basic requirements for the assignment you select.

 - The success rate for people who actually come to the test-out has fallen in recent semesters to about a 50% pass rate.

 - About half of the of the students who failed to pass during the last 4 test-out sessions have failed to pass the written exam and the other half have not successfully earned the necessary B on the speech assignment.

 - The people who do not pass the oral portion typically are not fully prepared or have ignored the assignment requirements–the speech is too long, too short, is plagiarized, fails to meet source or visual aid requirements, is read to the audience, is disorganized and hard to follow, or does not meet the definition of the assignment (the speech is persuasive, motivational or argumentative, or fails to meet the expectations of an instructional speech).

 - Remember that this is not simply a communication competency test, but a course test-out.
 By following the directions in this packet you will help make sure that you are fulfilling the expectations of your evaluators.

 Who can I contact if I have questions after reading this information?

 - You may contact the testing office (515) 294-5058 for general questions about the written exam such as “Was my registration form received?”
 “What time did I register for?”

 - You should contact the Speech Communication office at (515) 294-7670 for general questions about the speech performance such as, “Where and when will I deliver my speech?” and “Will there be an overhead projector available?”

-    You should contact the Assistant Director of Public speaking at firstname.lastname@example.org for specific questions over your work or concerns about the process.
+- You should contact the Course Director at firstname.lastname@example.org for specific questions over your work or concerns about the process.